anc5c07/anc5c07-site/_posts/2023-05-13-paperstreetforestpatch.md

 All of this is particularly important here in Ward 5, which has outsized share of DC's PDR zones and has experienced [dramatic canopy loss in recent years](https://caseytrees.org/get-involved/conservation-easements/).

 Efforts could conceivably be made to clean up, nurture, and protect this forest patch, while making it available to visitors as with the recently built 680-foot Langdon Park Forest Patch trail.
-This also allow community volunteers to freely enter and assess tree health, plan new trees, remove invasives, and otherwise maintain the forest patch and set it up to thrive.
+If built, such a trail could allow community volunteers to freely enter and assess tree health, plant new trees, remove invasive species, and otherwise maintain the forest patch and set it up to thrive.

 *[DPR]: DC Department of Parks and Recreation
 *[FEMS]: DC Fire and Emergency Medical Services